khetansarvesh/NLP/unitask_downstream_nlp/instruction_tuning_task.md

 <|im_end|>

 <|im_start|>user
-#Can you help me translate this to hindi : 'How are you'
+#Can you help me translate this to hindi : 'My name is Sarvesh Khetan and I study at Unviersity of Maryland, College Park'
 <|im_end|>

 <|im_start|>assistant